 (Ankara, Turkey, 11-12 December 2014)

-Within the framework of the TYSAP project a workshop with CoE and Turkish experts and beneficiaries will be held in Ankara on 11-12 December 2014.
+Within the framework of the TYSAP project, a workshop with CoE and Turkish experts and beneficiaries wase held in Ankara on 11-12 December 2014.
 The development of the Investigation Guide for Inspectors is one of the most important deliverables expected under the TYSAP project.
 The work on the document has been ongoing since January 2014 and the first draft was produced in April 2014.
 Two previous workshops with CoE experts were held to discuss the outline of the guide and subsequently the first draft.
 CoE expert opinions have been provided throughout the drafting process.
-The aim of the upcoming workshop in December 2014 is to make a revision of the 3rd version of the draft Investigation Guide by a team of CoE and Turkish experts in order to ensure its compliance with CoE experts’ recommendations and standards, finalize the format and agree on the follow-up steps for completing the Guide and conducting subsequent trainings for Turkish inspectors based on the document.
+The aim of workshop in December 2014 was to make a revision of the 3rd version of the draft Investigation Guide by a team of CoE and Turkish experts in order to ensure its compliance with CoE expertsí recommendations and standards, finalize the format and agree on the follow-up steps for completing the Guide and conducting subsequent trainings for Turkish inspectors based on the document.
 Following the exchange of views between the experts and the beneficiaries, the updated version of the draft is expected to be ready by end-January 2014.
 Subsequent supplementary materials, including case studies, are expected to be developed after finalization of the draft.

 International Training at European Anti-Fraud Office